 Any and all exhibits (including any demonstrative evidence, charts, posters, etc.) which are to be viewed by the jury before deliberations shall be identified.
 These exhibits shall be made available for review.
 If permitted by the court, it shall be the duty of counsel to arrange for sufficient copies for each juror, enlargement, or viewing by overhead projector.

-It is the responsibility of the parties to obtain and make available all equipment necessary to view any evidence.
+The parties are responsible for obtaining and making available all equipment necessary to listen to and/or view any evidence.
 Necessary equipment shall be available, set up, and approved by the court.